+The following information you are about to read was donated by cordage and arbourist rope manufacturer, Braids and Laces Limited.
 When you're first married, your vacation priorities are different from other travelers, such as families or backpackers.
 You want to be comfortable, you want to be surrounded by beauty, and you want a lot of time to yourselves.
 Some people spend hours at the poster store in Toronto just looking at various landscapes, hoping for inspiration that will help them plan a perfect honeymoon with their new spouse.
 If you're looking for ideas, we've got some to share.

 One popular honeymoon destination is the Caribbean.
 It's close, it's relatively cheap, and it's got white sand beaches and turquoise water that will make for great snapshots.
 Many resorts have special honeymoon suites with all inclusive packages.
-Or, if you're looking for more alone time, you can check out the condos for rent Puerto Vallarta and do away with hotel staff and other guests.
+Or, if you're looking for more alone time, you can check out the condos for rent and do away with hotel staff and other guests.
 Don't just look into Mexico and Cuba, either.
-There are great destinations all through the islands, such as St. Martin's, Jamaica, and Puerto Rico.
+There are great destinations all through the islands, such as St. Marteen, Jamaica, and Puerto Rico.

 If you really want to get away from it all with your new spouse, get out of the city entirely and spend your honeymoon in the wilderness.
-There are plenty of Sunshine Coast accommodations that are far from others but not lacking in luxury.
+There are plenty of accommodations that are far from others but not lacking in luxury.
 Cottages abound on Vancouver Island, PEI, Cape Breton, and international destinations like New Zealand and Thailand.
 Your day trips can be spent hiking, taking scenic helicopter rides, and learning to canoe or kayak.

 Close to Home